-Information on criteria building Availability of energy data and information of the building The building's specific energy consum ption, kWh/m per year been renovated/h as not been renovated Building has been renovated within the scope of CCFI or another program and reaches/does not reach the specified savings Is the building necessary to provide municipal functions?
+Information on criteria building ir nergy data and nformation of The building's specific energy consum ption, kWh/m 2 per year been renovated/h as not been renovated Building has been renovated within the scope of CCFI or another program and reaches/does not reach the specified savings Is the building necessary to provide municipal functions?
 Rūpnīcas Street 8, Liepa No energy audit performed 249 Not renovated None Yes

-Notes: Based on the information provided by the State Construction Control Bureau of Latvia, in Latvia as of 01.03.2018 the average specific heating consumption of office buildings was 115.63 kWh/m per year and educational institutions - 154.13 kWh/m per year.
+Notes: Based on the information provided by the State Construction Control Bureau of Latvia, in Latvia as of 01.03.2018 the average specific heating consumption of office buildings was 115.63 kWh/m2 per year and educational institutions - 154.13 kWh/m2 per year.

-The specific heating energy consumption of renovated buildings should be around 100 $kWh/m^2$ per year or lower.
-It can be seen that this consumption is exceptionally high for the public building - 249 $kWh/m^2$ per year, indicating significant heat losses.
+The specific heating energy consumption of renovated buildings should be around 100 kWh/m^2 per year or lower.
+It can be seen that this consumption is exceptionally high for the public building - 249 kWh/m^2 per year, indicating significant heat losses.